 What Makes a Product Defective?

-In early cases, judges found that consumers could invoke contract law and negligence to pursue compensation for injuries resulting from product use.
-Thus, a product could be defective if it breached its warranty or the manufacturer failed to exercise reasonable care in making and selling it.
+In early cases, judges found that consumers could invoke contract law and negligence to pursue compensation for injuries suffered resulting from product use.
+Thus, a product could be defective if it breached its express warranty, implied warranty, or the manufacturer failed to exercise reasonable care in making and selling it, leading to warranty claims.

-With the rise of mass production, however, judges and legal scholars developed a new theory for holding manufacturers liable for injuries their products cause.
-Under the principle of strict liability, an injured consumer must only prove that a product was defective and that the defect caused their injury.
+With the rise of mass production, however, judges and legal scholars developed a new theory for holding manufacturers legally responsible for injuries their products cause.
+Under the principle of strict liability, an injured party must only prove that a product was defective and that the defect caused their injuries suffered.
+Strict liability allows the injured party to recover damages without proving negligence, only that the product was defective and caused their injury.
+The injured party can seek compensation for medical expenses, lost wages, and pain and suffering, and may be awarded punitive damages if the defendant's actions were particularly reckless or intentional.
+The statute of limitations for filing product liability claims is typically two years from the time the injury occurred or was discovered.

 Importantly, a product liability lawyer doesn’t need to prove that the manufacturer knew about the defect — manufacturers are liable for defects even if they didn’t intend for a product to contain them.